 - Time Management

-- Students must complete an application, found in the CORE Office in the Jack B. Kelley (JBK) Student Center, Suite 103.
+- Students must complete an application, found in the CORE Office in the Jack B. Kelly (JBK) Student Center, Suite 103.

-- Students must attend weekly meetings (Thursdays at 4pm in the JBK).
+- Students must attend weekly meeting (Thursdays at4pm in the JBK)

 - Members must sign an agreement to comply with the Code of Conduct, Code of Ethics and Attendance Boundaries.
 Members must also sign and abide by a Confidentiality Agreement.